Helicobacter Pylori Stool + Virulence Factors & Sensitivity Panel

 As this test assesses levels of H Pylori as a concentration of pathogens, it is applicable to all ages.

-This test is to be taken over the course of one day and it must be shipped back within 24 hours to ensure that it reaches the laboratory within this time frame.
+This test is to be taken over the course of one day and it must be shipped back within 24 hours of collection to ensure that it reaches the laboratory in time.

 Please only send samples back on a Monday or Tuesday.